-With Frost/Nixon, Moon, The Green Mile, Matchstick Men, Seven Psychopaths, Snow Angels, Heist, and (deep breath) Galaxy Quest, there’s a likely chance actor Sam Rockwell has appeared in one of your favorite films from recent memory.
-With that array of performances, Rockwell has built up a filmography most actors would rightfully be jealous over.
+With Frost/Nixon, Moon, The Green Mile, Matchstick Men, Seven Psychopaths, Snow Angels, Heist, and (deep breath) Galaxy Quest, there’s a likely chance Sam Rockwell has appeared in one of your favorite films from recent memory.
+With that array of performances, the actor has built up a filmography most actors would rightfully be jealous over.

 Whenever I interview Rob Corddry, he always says that you and Leslie Bibb are the masters at knowing which movies to watch to prepare for a role.
 For The Way, Way Back, which films did you revisit?

 [Laughs] I watched Meatballs, Richard Pryor in Bustin’ Loose, Walter Matthau from Bad News Bears, and, of course, some real people I grew up with.
 There’s a little Vince Vaughn in there and, you know, I might’ve slipped in a little Rob Corddry from Hot Tub Time Machine.
 Who knows?
 I actually gave that to Liam [James] to watch.
 I said, “if you like Rob Corddry, you’ll love Hot Tub Time Machine.”
 He rules in that movie.

 Have you always used films to prepare?